 A Mom’s Intuition and a Rare Diagnosis

 My son’s diabetes story began when I started noticing behavior issues after meals.
 He was getting irritable, having difficulty concentrating in class and getting into trouble.
 Then a blood test taken for another reason showed a blood glucose level that was higher than it should have been that long after his last meal.
 I spoke to his pediatrician about what I’d observed, because my mother’s intuition was telling me something wasn’t right.
-My son was sent for an Oral Glucose Tolerance Test, and both the fasting level and the level at 2 hours were higher than they should have been.
-The 2-hour level was 230 mg/dl (12.8 mmol/l), which resulted in an initial diagnosis of Type 2 diabetes.
+My son was sent for an Oral Glucose Tolerance Test, and both the fasting level and the level at two hours were higher than they should have been.
+The two-hour level was 12.8 mmol/l230 mg/dl, which resulted in an initial diagnosis of type 2 diabetes.

-Then when his glycemic patterns didn’t particularly fit either Type 1 or Type 2, there was a different kind of confusion and uncertainty.
-His blood sugars were variable, and subsequent testing with an Ipro CGM made the endocrinologist suspect something else was going on.
-Although his blood sugar levels would get as high as 250 mg/dl (13.9 mmol/l), they would usually come down to the low 100s (5.5 mmol/l).
+Then when his glycemic patterns didn’t particularly fit either type 1 or type 2, there was a different kind of confusion and uncertainty.
+His blood sugars were variable, and subsequent testing with an Ipro Continuous Glucose Monitor (CGM) made the endocrinologist suspect something else was going on.
+Although his blood sugar levels would get as high as 13.9 mmol/l250 mg/dl, they would usually come down to the low 100s.
 Blood work was sent for genetic testing, and the results showed a mutation on the GCK gene.
 The diagnosis was changed again, this time to GCK-MODY (also known as MODY 2).

-- Monogenic diabetes (GCK-MODY) accounts for about 1-2% of all diabetes cases.
+- Monogenic diabetes (GCK-MODY) accounts for about 1-2 percent of all diabetes cases.

 - Treatment varies, depending on which gene is mutated and how the diabetes presents in each individual.

 GCK-MODY is caused by a mutation on the gene that encodes for glucokinase, an enzyme that acts as the glucose sensor for the body.
-Because the mutation decreases the activity of glucokinase, “normal” blood sugar for someone with MODY 2 is about 40 mg/dl (2.2 mmol/l) higher at baseline.
-In addition, the counter-regulatory responses to hypoglycemia (release of epinephrine and glycogen from the liver) occur in the 90s (5.0 mmol/l) instead of the 60s (3.3 mmol/l).
+Because the mutation decreases the activity of glucokinase, “normal” blood sugar for someone with MODY 2 is about 2.2 mmol/l40 mg/dl higher at baseline.
+In addition, the counter-regulatory responses to hypoglycemia (release of epinephrine and glycogen from the liver) occur in the 90s (5.0 mmol/L) instead of the 60s (3.3 mmol/L).
 So a blood sugar that’s “normal” for someone else is actually a low for someone with GCK-MODY.

 Having lows occur at a higher level has been a challenge.
 My son has a certain level of hypoglycemic unawareness, so he’s not always able to say when he’s low.
 Often his behavior is what clues me in that something’s off.
 If anyone else is caring for him, I always make sure to let them know.
 His hypoglycemic unawareness has definitely been a problem when he’s been in the care of others, both at school and at camps or after school programs.
 There have been many instances where he’d be low and start acting out behaviorally, but teachers or other caretakers didn’t consider his blood sugar levels as a possible contributing factor.
 He’s had consequences imposed on him for behaviors that stemmed from hypoglycemia without blood sugar levels being checked or corrected.
 I have had to repeatedly remind people that a blood sugar check should be a first step whenever “off” behavior is noted.
 My fear is that he’ll be hypoglycemic, but someone will think his blood glucose is “normal” and won’t initiate treatment.
 The dangers and negative effects of hypoglycemia are well known by many.